ModelNet40-E: An Uncertainty-Aware Benchmark for Point Cloud Classification: ModelNet40-E

 \textbf{Outlier probability. }Outliers are common in LiDAR data, often caused by spurious reflections, multipath returns, or transient measurement artifacts.
-We define an outlier probability parameter specifying the proportion of points that are replaced with random points—sampled uniformly within a bounding box around the object—during ModelNet40-E generation.
+We define an outlier probability parameter specifying the proportion of points that are replaced with random points sampled uniformly within the normalized bounding box $[-0.5, 0.5] \times [-0.5, 0.5] \times [-0.5, 0.5]$ around the object.

 This procedure yields perturbed point clouds along with the ground-truth noise statistics (mean bias $\mu$ and standard deviation $\sigma$) per point.